Sergey-Rails/dev_site/contributing/issues.md

 In additon to describing the observed behavior you need to describe how this differes from what you expect the behavior to be.
 Providing this information helps save us time when trying to reproduce your problem.

 **Feature Request**

+To discus a new feature for Spree please use the [spree-user mailing list](http://groups.google.com/group/spree-user) to discuss it, or open a [pull request](/pull_requests) with code for the new feature you would like to see in Spree.

 ### Closed